SpecFlowOSS/SpecFlow/docs/Execution/Executing-Specific-Scenarios.md

 The filter expression should be provided in the "Test filter criteria" setting in the `Visual Studio Test` task:

+Note that these images are misleading.
+The Test filter MUST be TestCategory and NOT Category.
 ![Visual Studio Test task](/_static/images/task_filter1.png)

 ![Visual Studio Test task](/_static/images/task_filter2.png)